biotaphy/tutorials/_sources/tutorial/data_wrangle_matrix.rst.txt

 * Optional

   * **purge_axes** (int or list of int): A list of axes to test for all-zeros.
 If not provided, defaults to all axes.
+It is recommended to purge only the species axis (0), leaving all sites in for statistics and visualization (conversion to geojson or raster).

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^